diku-compSys/compSys-e2020-pub/material/200930_memory_hierachy/exercises.md

   return sum;
 }
 ```

+There is a good reference for how to use 3d arrays here on [stackoverflow](https://stackoverflow.com/questions/40845302/passing-three-dimensional-arrays-to-a-function-in-c).

 ### Locality
 Sketch what the structure of a 3D array will be like in the 1D memory of the computer.
 What should be the order of the indices be to achieve spacial locality?